Educators have argued for several years now that online learning can help you retain information and learn more.

 Further to this, online activities offer many opportunities to practice metacognition and self-directed learning.
 Working through asynchronous course material allows you to practice self-motivation, time management and reflection in a safe environment with clear goals to work towards.
 It’s a great stepping stone to owning your learning and becoming more independent, without feeling as though you’re alone.

-But don’t worry though, if you’re not ready to go it alone and need further assistance with helping you become a more autonomous learner, our Academic Programmes also have a teaching assistant to help you along the way; they’ll prompt you to think more about your process of learning and how you can use it to grow beyond your online course.
+But don’t worry though, if you’re not ready to go it alone and need further assistance with helping you become a more autonomous learner, our Academic Online Courses also have a teaching assistant to help you along the way; they’ll prompt you to think more about your process of learning and how you can use it to grow beyond your online course.

 To summarise, when you take in more, see your progress, and understand where to go next, the positive effects of online education are insurmountable - you’ll be opening yourself to a whole world of opportunity to learn more than you may have ever considered before.